microsoft/sca-fuzzer/README.md

 To cite this project, you can use the following references:

-1. The original paper that introduced the concepts of Model-based Relation Testing, and which describes the main ideas behind Revizor.
+1. Original paper that introduced the concept of Model-based Relation Testing as well as the Revizor tool:

     Oleksii Oleksenko, Christof Fetzer, Boris Köpf, Mark Silberstein. "[Revizor: Testing Black-box CPUs against Speculation Contracts](https://www.microsoft.com/en-us/research/publication/revizor-testing-black-box-cpus-against-speculation-contracts/)" in Proceedings of the 27th ACM International Conference on Architectural Support for Programming Languages and Operating Systems (ASPLOS), 2022.

-2. The paper that introduced the idea of Leakage Contracts, as well as its theoretical foundations.
+2. Theoretical foundations of leakage contract:

     Marco Guarnieri, Boris Köpf, Jan Reineke, and Pepe Vila. "[Hardware-software contracts for secure speculation](https://www.microsoft.com/en-us/research/publication/hardware-software-contracts-for-secure-speculation/)" in Proceedings of the 2021 IEEE Symposium on Security and Privacy (SP), 2021.

-3. A more accessible summary of the two papers above, in a journal format.
+3. Accessible summary of the two papers above, in a journal format:

     Oleksii Oleksenko, Christof Fetzer, Boris Köpf, Mark Silberstein.
 "Revizor: Testing Black-box CPUs against Speculation Contracts".
 In IEEE Micro, 2023.

-4. The paper that introduced taint-based input generation, speculation filtering, and observation filtering:
+4. Paper that introduced speculation filtering, observation filtering, and contract-based input generation:

     Oleksii Oleksenko, Marco Guarnieri, Boris Köpf, and Mark Silberstein. "[Hide and Seek with Spectres: Efficient discovery of speculative information leaks with random testing](https://www.microsoft.com/en-us/research/publication/hide-and-seek-with-spectres-efficient-discovery-of-speculative-information-leaks-with-random-testing/)" in Proceedings of the 2023 IEEE Symposium on Security and Privacy (SP), 2022.

+5. Paper that introduced exception-based testing (i.e., focus on Meltdown, Foreshadow) into Revizor:

+    Jana Hofmann, Emanuele Vannacci, Cédric Fournet, Boris Köpf, and Oleksii Oleksenko. "[Speculation at Fault: Modeling and Testing Microarchitectural Leakage of CPU Exceptions.](https://www.usenix.org/conference/usenixsecurity23/presentation/hofmann)" in Proceedings of 32nd USENIX Security Symposium (USENIX Security), 2023.

 ## Contributing